 Where would I have been in life without all this?
 I lost so much time.

 This is one of the most common questions people ask after leaving a cult.
-But while it’s a valid question, it may not be the best one.
+But while it’s a valid question, it may not be the one you want to stick with.

 You’re not wrong about the lost time.
 Those years are passed.
 The missed celebrations, the education you put off for paradise, the relationships you never formed, the career paths you might have loved but saw as impossible or off-limits—it’s all real.
-Your grief is justified.
-So is the anger
+Your grief is entirely justified.
+So is the anger.

 But there’s a bigger truth here: how you relate to those losses determines where you go next.
 You can’t go back.
 But you can decide what you carry forward with you.